derlehner/IndoorAirQuality_DigitalTwin_Exemplar/physical_twin/hardware_setup/README.md

 ```sh
 sudo i2cdetect -y 1
 ```
 This will show if the device is connected or not.
-Further detailed discriptoin is under [this link](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c)
+Further detailed discription is under [this link](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c)

 ###### Error: `Try Reapplying the voltage`:
 Some wiring connection problem